Physella acuta: Distribution

-Ecology and behaviour
+Behaviour and ecology

 Physella acuta can survive in eutrophic habitats such as lakes with excess algal growth.

 P. acuta can occupy a variety of freshwater habitats as well as habitats varying widely in water availability.
 As a pulmonate snail, it tolerates harsh environmental conditions such as polluted and eutrophic (oxygen-deprived) waters, since it is able to come to the surface to breathe air.
-P. acuta has been reported in lakes, reservoirs, ponds, streams, ditches, as well as artificial sites such as sewage drains and irrigation systems.
+P. acuta has been reported in lakes, ponds, streams, and ditches, as well as artificial sites such as reservoirs, sewage drains, and irrigation systems.
 It is a scraper feeder and uses its radula (a tongue-like structure covered in small chitinous teeth) to scrape green algae, diatoms, and aquatic plants from the surface.

 P. acuta is a simultaneous hermaphrodite which is self-compatible, meaning it is capable of both outcrossing (reproduction with another individual) and self-fertilisation.
-In natural populations, reproduction occurs mainly by outcrossing, but self-fertilisation rates still remain between 10 - 30% and can increase as an adaptation strategy when mates are scarce.
-Adults lay 50 - 100 eggs per week for up to a year after reaching sexual maturity.
-Eggs are deposited in elongate gelatinous sacs and hatch after 15 – 20 days.
-Individuals reach sexual maturity after 17 – 18 months.
+In natural populations, reproduction occurs mainly by outcrossing, but self-fertilisation rates still remain between 10 and 30 percent and can increase as an adaptation strategy when mates are scarce.
+During P. acutas reproductive development, snails first reach outcrossing maturity after about 5–7 weeks, while self-fertilisation maturity comes at around 14 weeks.
+Sexually mature adults breed year-round and lay 50–100 eggs per week.
+Eggs are deposited in elongate gelatinous sacs, which they attach to rock, compacted mud, or the shells of other P. acuta.
+Eggs hatch after 15–20 days.
+Under laboratory conditions, individuals live to about 22–30 weeks, although Núñez reported a lifespan of 88 weeks in 2010.

+Due to its abundance, high reproductive rate, short generation time, and ease of laboratory cultivation, P. acuta is widely studied as a model organism (a species used to draw conclusions about broader organism groups).
+Its ecological role as a grazer and as prey makes it suitable for ecotoxicological studies, which investigate the impacts of pollutants on the environment.
+P. acuta has been used to assess pesticide toxicity across life stages, multigenerational effects of pharmaceutical pollutants, as well as the toxicity of microplastics, fluoride, and turbidity on gastropod behaviour and reproduction.